By Jon Toor, CMO at Cloudian

 - Data tiering for archive: Use integrated, policy-based migration tools to migrate data from Cloudian to GCP for long-term archive.

-- Capacity expansion: Migrate data from local storage to GCP to facilitate capacity expansion; both on-premises and GCP storage can be managed within a single namespace.
+- Capacity expansion: Migrate data from local storage to GCP to facilitate capacity expansion; both on-premises and Cloud Storage can be managed within a single namespace.

 - Data distribution: Store data locally (for fast data access), then migrate to GCP for content distribution using cloud-based applications.